 As in human medicine, the anesthetics available for anesthetizing our companion pets are extremely safe.
 As a result, the anesthetic risk is greatly minimized when a “healthy” pet is placed under anesthesia.
 However, if your pet is not “healthy”, complications can occur both during and after the anesthetic procedure.
-Therefore, in order to minimize potential risk associated with anesthesia, it is vital for us to know the complete health status of your pet before placing him or her under anesthesia.
+Therefore, in order to minimize the potential risk associated with anesthesia, it is vital for us to know the complete health status of your pet before placing him or her under anesthesia.

 Prior to anesthesia, we will obtain a history and perform a physical exam on your pet.
-While a history and physical provide us with important information about your pet’s health, it is impossible to understand the complete physiological picture without performing other tests.
+While history and physical provide us with important information about your pet’s health, it is impossible to understand the complete physiological picture without performing other tests.

 In most cases, if a pet appears “healthy” based on physical exam and history, an anesthetic procedure will be uneventful.
 However, unlike humans, pets cannot tell us when they do not feel well.
 And as a result of an animals’ instinct to protect themselves, oftentimes sick pets will “hide” their illness.
 Therefore, an animal’s appearance of health may be misleading.
 For example, a pet may lose up to 75% of kidney function prior to showing any signs of illness.
 To understand your pet’s overall health it is important to derive additional information through testing prior to anesthesia.